JohnSmith678/Cashcoin/README.md

-Simbacoin is the cryptocurrency of the future.
+Cashcoin is the cryptocurrency of the future.